-We've tested 33 TVs available in a 70-75-77" size and below are our recommendations for the best ones to buy in 2018.
+We've tested 34 TVs available in these sizes and below are our recommendations for the best 70-75-77" TVs to buy in 2018.
 For an even bigger TV, check out our recommendations for the best 80 to 85 inch TVs.

 If you are concerned about the risk of burn-in of the LG C8, or simply just want the best LED TV on the market, get the Samsung QN75Q9FN; it is one of the best 75 inch TVs you can get.
-It is an excellent QLED TV, that does not have the perfect blacks or the wide viewing angles of the OLEDs, but it does have a great picture quality with deep blacks, thanks to excellent native contrast ratio and great local dimming.
+It is an excellent QLED TV that does not have the perfect blacks or the wide viewing angles of the OLEDs, but it does have a great picture quality with deep blacks, thanks to excellent native contrast ratio and great local dimming.
 Colors are vivid, and the TV is great for HDR content.
 It is a very bright TV that is also suitable for bright rooms.
 The Samsung QN75Q8FN costs less and also offers great performance, but doesn't have as good local dimming.

-If our top pick is too expensive for you, the Sony XBR75X900F is the best mid-range TV that is available in a 70-75-77" size.
+If our top picks are too expensive for you, the Sony XBR75X900F is the best 75 inch 4k TV you can get in the mid-range category.
 Even though the X900F doesn't have the infinite blacks or perfect uniformity of the LG C8, it has excellent overall dark room performance.
 It delivers excellent deep blacks, and the full array local dimming feature improves the overall experience.

 If you're looking for a cheaper alternative to the Sony X900F, then we recommend the 75" Vizio P75-F1.
 The P Series does not have the excellent brightness of the Sony, but it has a superior input lag and an equally good motion handling.
 It is a versatile TV that is good at almost any usage.